 How Gestational Diabetes Affects You & Your Baby

-If your doctor just told you that you have gestational diabetes, you're probably worried.
+If your doctor has told you that you have gestational diabetes, you're probably worried.
 Try not to be.
 The good news is that most women with gestational diabetes have healthy pregnancies and healthy babies.
 Getting good treatment makes all the difference.

 You're also not alone.
 Up to 10% of women develop gestational diabetes during pregnancy.
 In most women, the diabetes goes away after giving birth.